Introduction of Two-stroke and Four-stroke Engine

 It draws an air-fuel mixture into the combustion chamber.
 The piston descends in the cylinder bore to empty the combustion chamber.
 When the inlet valve opens, atmospheric pressure pushes the air-fuel charge into the evacuated chamber.

-Step2: Combustion Stroke
+Step 2: Combustion Stroke

 The cylinder is completely filled with the maximum mixture and the intake valve seals the mixture and the piston moves upward.
 The compression occurs between the piston and the cylinder head.

-Step3: Power Stroke
+Step 3: Power Stroke

-After the completion of the compression stroke, the spark ignites the air-fuel mixture and forces the piston back down the cylinder bore generates torque in the crankshaft.
+After the completion of the compression stroke, the spark ignites the air-fuel mixture and forces the piston back down the cylinder bore to generate torque in the crankshaft.
 The pressure on the piston determines the amount of torque generated.

-Step4: Exhaust Stroke
+Step 4: Exhaust Stroke

 The exhaust stroke occurs when residual gases expelled from the combustion chamber are liberated into the atmosphere.
 The exhaust stroke is the concluding stroke and takes place when the exhaust valve is open and the intake valve is closed.
 Piston movement liberates exhaust gases into the atmosphere.